aleksays/paralect-flutter-workshop/README.md

 ## 🚀 How to Run

-1. Make sure you're on the correct branch:
+1.Make sure you're on the correct branch:

 ```bash
 git branch
 # Should show: * 01-dart-basics
 ```

-2. Install dependencies:
+2.Install dependencies:

 ```bash
 flutter pub get
 ```

-3. Run the application:
+3.Run the application:

 ```bash
 flutter run